Yes, you can pick up a prescription on behalf of someone else. The prescription can be either electronic or a paper prescription.

-The GP surgery isn't legally required to check your identity, but some surgeries may ask for proof of identity to prevent the wrong prescription being given out to a patient.
+The GP surgery is not legally required to check your identity, but some surgeries may ask for proof of identity to prevent the wrong prescription being given out.

-You can take a prescription form to the pharmacy to collect someone else's medication for them.
-The patient must complete part 1 of the prescription form (FP10) and the person collecting the medication must complete parts 2 and 3.
+You can take a prescription to the pharmacy to collect someone else's medicine for them.
+The patient must complete part 1 of the prescription form (FP10) and the person collecting the medicine must complete parts 2 and 3.

 If a patient has to pay prescription charges, the correct amount must be entered in part 2.
 If they're exempt from paying prescription charges, the correct evidence should be provided.

 The pharmacist will check the back of the FP10 form to make sure it's signed and the appropriate category is ticked if the person is exempt from paying charges, and you're acting on their behalf and have their permission.

 If you have a prescription prepayment certificate (PPC), you can only use it for prescriptions that have been issued to you but not if you're collecting a prescription for someone else.

 A penalty charge may be issued if a false exemption claim is made, and the person making the false claim could be prosecuted.
 Routine checks are carried out.

 Collecting 'controlled medicine' from a pharmacy on behalf of someone else

 Controlled medicines are sometimes misused so they have stricter legal controls on their supply.